-Open Campus is a privilege available to Juniors (2020) and Seniors (2019) meeting the following requirements:
+Open Campus is a privilege available to Juniors (2021) and Seniors (2020) meeting the following requirements:

-- 1. No more than 5 days on which an unexcused absence or 10 tardies is recorded from the previous semester. - 2.
+- No more than 5 days of marked unexcused attendance, AU/AUL/NC/TRU/TU, in 4th and 5th periods combined in the previous semester - 2.
 No in- or out-of-school suspensions in the previous semester - 3.
 Parent permission - 4.
 Limited open-campus lunch can be revoked if a student violates the above-mentioned requirements.